 All drivers owe others on the road a duty to drive the same way a reasonable person would under the same circumstances.
 Driving distracted, drunk, or otherwise unsafely are all ways in which a driver may breach that duty.
 If the unsafe driver causes an accident that kills another person, the unsafe driver will can be held liable to the decedent’s family, and possibly his estate, for damages.

-In addition to the wrongful death lawsuit, which is technically brought by a decedent’s heirs, the decedent’s estate can also likely file a lawsuit for the decedent’s injuries before death.
+In addition to the wrongful death lawsuit, which is technically brought by a decedent’s heirs, the decedent’s estate can also likely file a lawsuit with the assistance of an Atlanta lawyer for the decedent’s injuries before death.
 The plaintiff for the second lawsuit, which is called a survival action, is the administrator of the decedent’s estate.
 The survival action would likely also allege negligence, requiring the plaintiffs to prove the same elements.
 The law allows these two different lawsuits to coexist if the family and administrator of the estate choose to pursue this approach.The Decedent’s Estate and Family May Be Entitled to Damages

 If the plaintiffs of both a wrongful death lawsuit and a survival action have prevailed, each is entitled to damages.